Application Process & Timeline

 9. Meet the deadlines.
 Submit your complete application by one of the deadlines listed in the chart to the right.
 Early application is encouraged.
 Our first two deadlines are priority deadlines for merit-based financial aid consideration.
 To be considered on time, your online application must be submitted and test score reports received by the deadline you choose.

 10. Schedule an interview.
 Although interviews are not required, we encourage you to schedule an interview as a part of the admission process.
-We offer interviews on the Bloomington campus and at MBA fairs throughout the United States in the fall.
+We offer interviews on the Bloomington campus and at events throughout the United States (schedules permitting).
 You may complete an interview before you submit your application.
 Once you submit your application, interviews will be by invitation only.
 Those invited to interview may be offered the opportunity to interview by Skype or phone.
 Skype or phone interviews will not be available to candidates who have not yet applied.
-To make arrangements for an interview or a campus visit, contact our MBA admissions office at (812) 855-8006 or schedule online.
+To make arrangements for an interview or a campus visit, contact us or schedule online.

 If you applied in the past year, do not complete a new online application.
 Simply send us a letter prior to any deadline asking that we reconsider your application.
 In your letter, outline your professional and academic accomplishments since your last application.
 In addition, submit an updated resume.
 You should arrange for official copies of any new test scores or academic records to be sent to us.
 You are welcome to submit new references or essays if you choose, but this is not required.
 You do not need to pay a new application fee.
 Send your reapplication materials to iumba [at] indiana [dot] edu.
 If you applied more than one year ago, you will need to complete a new application.